mysticwzm/LeetCodeSolutions/README.md

 # LeetCodeSolutions
-My solutions of LeetCode
+My solutions to LeetCode algorithm problems

-Only Java version now, cpp and python version will be added soon...
+Only Java version so far, cpp and python version will be added soon...